 - Comfort: Washables (natural fabrics, anatomical cut)

-- Practicality: Tie (depending on your organization)
+- Practicality: Tie (depends on your routine)

 - Ecology: Washables (zero waste)